Meet the 2021-2022 KQED Media Literacy InnovatorsMeet the 2021-2022 KQED Media Literacy Innovators

 San Francisco, CA

 With over thirty-two years of teaching middle school students, Lisa teaches at the First Chinese Immersion Public School in the Nation, Alice Fong Yu K-8.
-She has developed an integrated content approach through a Makerspace.
-In order to create the culture of learning, Lisa has written and secured over $40,000 for the classroom.
+She has developed integrated content through a Makerspace environment.
+In order to create the culture of learning, Lisa has had 70 projects funded through Donors Choose.
 Her vast commitment as a lifelong learner, has enabled her to participate in various fellowships from NASA, Department of Energy, the Yale National Initiative, Exploratorium, the 1990 Institute, to the Strategic Education Research Partnership with Stanford.
 With these experiences, Lisa has co-developed a vast assortment of curriculum which includes the San Francisco Unified School District Science NGSS in Middle School Science.
 Leading to a variety of presentations and speaking events from the NSTA, Donors Choose,1990 Institute, CUE, CSTA, CABE, to Sino-USA in Shanghai.
-Through all of these experiences, she was honored to receive the Sylvia Shugrue Award from the National Science Teacher Association.
+Through all of these experiences, she was honored to receive the Sylvia Shugrue Award from the National Science Teacher Association as well as the RAFT Bay Area 2020 STEAM Teachers of the Year.

 Mariana Garcia Serrato